cc-ru/Zn/README.md

 The network structure can be changed dynamically.

-It uses port `419` for communicatation.
+It uses port `419` for communication.

 Zn network provides "network layer" according to
 [OSI model](https://en.wikipedia.org/wiki/OSI_model).